Padogobius: Courtship

 Courting begins with chemical communication from the female as she emits a sex pheromone through her urine, a prostaglandin derivative, which evokes male courtship in P. martensi.
 While females remain less active, seen resting on benthic sediment, males will begin performing visual displays and producing sounds.
 The visual courtship displays are called Approaching – Leading (AL) activities and are the main signal to attract females toward the males nest.
 This pattern involves moving toward the female (approaching), followed by moving backwards toward the shelter (leading).
 Females reply by moving towards the shelter in a submissive posture.

 The second aspect of courtship displays are the vocalizations made by the males.
-P. martensi males produce courting calls ranging in frequency from 100-200 Hertz, as soon a prospective mate is within sight, and is done in conjunction with physical displays.
+P. martensi males produce courting calls ranging in frequency from 100 to 200 Hertz, as soon a prospective mate is within sight, and is done in conjunction with physical displays.
 There are three different types of breeding vocalizations, the most common being a complex two-part call consisting of drumming and complex rapidly repeating pulses.
 Outside of the nest, these are produced at a low rate, but as the male enters the nest, the vocal activity rises.
 This is due to the fact the male and his nest are then concealed and the increased calls can help direct the female to the nest.
 These sounds are rarely made just before fertilization suggesting that the sounds may not function to sync spawning behaviour but are purely for courtship and leading purposes.
 In P. nigricans, these vocalizations can continue several minutes after the female has left the site.
 There has been no documented evidence to show that sensory bias exploitation is part of the motive behind these vocalizations.